 \insfigscaled{two-resolutions}{0.4}{Left: a double wall with American resolution.
-Right: a double wall with British resolution.} \end{itemize}
+Right: a double wall with British resolution.}

-In this paper we restrict ourselves to spectral networks with some extra topological properties.
-First, the covering $\Sigma$ should have exactly $-2 \,\chi(C)$ branch points, all of which are simple.
-Second, the closure of each connected component of $C \setminus \cW$ must either have one of the topologies shown in Figure~\ref{fig:topology-components}, or be obtained from one of those topologies by some identifications along the boundary.
-In particular, each puncture has at least one wall ending on it, whereas boundary components have no walls ending on them.
+\item The closure of each connected component of $C \setminus \cW$ must either have one of the topologies shown in Figure~\ref{fig:topology-components}, or be obtained from one of those topologies by some identifications along the boundary.
+(In particular, this implies that each puncture has at least one wall ending on it, while boundary components have no walls ending on them.)

-\insfigscaled{topology-components}{0.65}{Possible topologies for the connected components of $C \setminus \cW$: (1) Generic cell with two punctures and two branch points as vertices.
-(2) Degenerate cell which has two punctures and can have any number of branch points as vertices.
-Every pair of neighbouring branch points is connected by a double wall.
-(3) A tubular region bounded by a boundary component on one side and a double wall on the other.
-(4) A tubular region bounded by a double wall, with the same resolution, on either side.}
+\insfigscaled{topology-components}{0.65}{Possible topologies for the connected components of $C \setminus \cW$: (1) A generic cell, with two punctures and two branch points as vertices.
+(2) A degenerate cell, with two punctures and at least three branch points as vertices; each pair of neighboring branch points is connected by a double wall.
+(3) An annulus bounded by a boundary component on one side and a polygon of double walls on the other.
+(4) An interior annulus, bounded by a polygon of double walls on each side, with the same resolution on each double wall.}

-With this restriction we can now explain what a decoration is.
-First: \begin{itemize} \item A decoration of a puncture $z_i \in C$ is an ordering of the sheets of $\Sigma$ over $z_i$.
-The labels of all walls which end on $z_i$ must match the decoration at the puncture. \item A decoration of a boundary component or interior annulus is an ordering of the sheets for each way of going around it.
-The label of any wall that runs parallel to the boundary component or annulus must match the decoration in that direction. \end{itemize} Then a decoration of $\cW$ means a collection of decorations, one for each puncture, boundary component or interior annulus of $\cW$.
+\item The spectral network carries a \ti{decoration}, which means a collection of decorations, one for each puncture on $C$ and one for each annulus of $C \setminus \cW$: \begin{itemize} \item A decoration of a puncture $z_l \in C$ is an ordering of the sheets of $\Sigma$ over $z_l$, such that the labels of all walls which end on $z_l$ match the decoration at $z_l$. \item Call a cell of type (3) or (4) from Figure \ref{fig:topology-components} an \ti{annulus in $C \setminus \cW$}.
+Each such annulus $A$ retracts to a circle $c(A) \subset A$.
+A decoration of $A$ is an assignment of an ordering of the sheets of $\Sigma$ over $A$ to each orientation $o$ of $c(A)$, such that reversing $o$ also reverses the ordering.
+The orientation of any wall $w$ on the boundary of $A$ induces an orientation $o_w$ on $c(A)$ (to see this, isotope $c(A)$ to the boundary of $A$, so that $w$ becomes a subset of $c(A)$); the ordering which the decoration assigns to the orientation $o_w$ must match the label of $w$. \end{itemize}